 A Notice of Intent (NOI) to prepare a Draft Environmental Impact Statement (DEIS) for Amendment 17 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region was published January 22, 2008 [73 FR 3701].
-Amendment 17 contained actions to establish ACLs and AMs for the 10 South Atlantic snapper grouper species undergoing overfishing.
-Scoping meetings for Amendment 17, using an associated scoping document, were held February 4-8, and 10-12, 2009.
-After scoping for ACLs in Amendment 17 was completed, an NOI for Amendment 18 was published (April 7, 2008 [73 FR 18782]) to announce the development of A DEIS to support the establishment of a rebuilding plan for red snapper stock and various management measures to end its overfishing.
-Amendment 18 was scoped by the Council in April and May 2008.
+Amendment 17 contained actions to establish annual catch limits (ACLs) and accountability measures (AMs) for the 10 South Atlantic snapper grouper species undergoing overfishing.
+Scoping meetings for Amendment 17, were held February 4-8, and 10-12, 2009.
+After scoping for ACLs/Amendment 17 was completed, an NOI for Amendment 18 was published (April 7, 2008 [73 FR 18782]) to announce the development of a DEIS to analyze the establishment of a rebuilding plan for the red snapper stock and various management measures to end overfishing.
+Scoping meetings were held by the Council for Amendment 18 in April and May 2008.
 After scoping the issue of red snapper overfishing (Amendment 18), the Council decided it would be more appropriate to address all red snapper issues, i.e., ACLs, AMs, and overfishing in Amendment 17 even though they had been scoped individually.
 After this determination was made, the Council decided to split Amendment 17 into Amendments 17A and 17B in order to deal with all actions relating to red snapper separately from the other nine species undergoing overfishing.
 Thus, Amendment 17A was created to deal only with overfishing, ACLs, and AMs for red snapper, and Amendment 17B was created to establish ACLs, and AMs for gag, vermilion, red grouper, black grouper, snowy grouper, warsaw grouper, black sea bass, speckled hind, and golden tilefish.
-Additionally, the Regional Administrator determined the newly created Amendment 17B would be supported by an Environmental Analysis rather than an Environmental Impact Statement (EIS), and Amendment 17A (red snapper) would be supported by an EIS.
-Because all of the actions contained within, what are now Amendments 17A and 17B, were scoped under the original Amendment 17 and Amendment 18, NOAA Fisheries Service did not publish any additional or separate NOIs.
+Additionally, the Regional Administrator determined the newly created Amendment 17B would be analyzed under NEPA through an Environmental Assessment rather than an Environmental Impact Statement (EIS), and Amendment 17A (red snapper) would be analyzed through an EIS.
+Because all of the actions contained within, what are now Amendments 17A and 17B, were scoped under the original Amendments 17 and 18, NOAA Fisheries Service did not publish any additional or separate NOIs.
 Issues raised during the scoping process regarding any or all 10 snapper grouper species undergoing overfishing are either addressed and/or analyzed in the supporting NEPA documentation for Amendments 17A and 17B.